hsyed/retrieve/README.md

 This codebase was used to autonamously(well almost) copy lists of movies matching certain predicates from [freebase to trakt](http://trakt.tv/user/hsyed/lists).
 12 years of Cannes, 50 ish films per year, on average 5 films missing from trakt.

-The funcctionality will grow in other directions.
+The functionality will grow in other directions.

 The trakt code needs a lot of refactoring :D The code under the freebase package is beggening to mature.